madvo/GettingStartedAngularElasticSearchAutofac/README.md

   - Code Cleanup.

   ### Running ElasticSearch:
-  - Extract elasticsearch-6.2.4.zip
+  - Extract elasticsearch-6.2.4.zip on a folder in your system.
-  - From the folder where the database is located run bin\elasticsearch.bat
+  - Execute bin\elasticsearch.bat from that folder.
+  - Open solucion with Visual Studio (2017 Enterprise recommended) and run application.